 Integrated Automation is a strategy in the automation technology developed in 1996.
-It involves the integration of extensive single components, tools and services to achieve an Automation solution.
-It is an efficient interoperability of all automation components.
+It involves the integration of extensive single components, tools, and services to achieve an Automation solution.
+It is efficient interoperability of all automation components.
 The open system architecture spans the entire production process and this offers maximum interoperability across all automation components.

 Productivity and efficiency are success factors for manufacturing industries.
 A central role is played by engineering as it relates to ever more complex machinery and plants.
-A high level of efficiency is in demand and the first step toward better production: faster, more flexible and more intelligent.
+A high level of efficiency is in demand and the first step toward better production: faster, more flexible, and more intelligent.

 Totally integrated automation means efficient interoperability of all components.
 This allows for the holistic optimization of the production process which is as follows:

 - Efficient engineering is possible with cost savings.

 - Due to integrated communication, there is high flexibility in the production

 - Seamlessly integrated safety technology is possible with the protection of personnel, machinery, and the environment.

 - Due to integrated communication, there is higher flexibility in production.

 - Due to data consistency, there is improved quality.

 - Due to the interoperability of system-tested components, there is better performance.